Frongoch: Railway station

 Frongoch railway station was on the Bala Ffestiniog Line.
 It closed to passenger services on 2 January 1960 and freight services on 27 January 1961.
-The station building and signal box are now in use as a private residence.
-It was converted to a holiday home during the early 1970s.
-The main station had a small extension added to the end to house a bathroom and the large warehouse was demolished to make way for several homes.
+The station building and signal box are now a private residence.

 Cwmtirmynach Chapel

 The Welsh Calvinistic Methodist chapel at Cwmtirmynach, lies on the B4501, 1.3 mi north of Fron-goch.
-It was built in 1826 and rebuilt in 1880 in the Lombardic/Italian style of the gable-entry type.
+It was built in 1826 and rebuilt in 1880 in what the RCAHMW describes as a "Lombardic/Italian style".
 The folk singer Robert Roberts (Bob Tai'r Felin) was precentor at the chapel for nearly 50 years.
 There is weekly worship and the current minister is Hywel Edwards.

 Education

 There is a Welsh-medium primary school, Ysgol Bro Tryweryn, in the village.
 There were 58 pupils aged between 3 and 11 years on roll in 2017.
 As of January 2018, the school had the highest percentage of pupils (aged 5 and over) who spoke Welsh fluently at home in Wales, at 97.4%.